-CYCLING

-Road cycling became a Paralympic sport in 1988 and was followed by track cycling in 1996.
-Athletes compete in three categories - visually impaired, cerebral palsy, and amputees.
-Blind cyclists compete in road and track races on tandem cycles with a sighted partner.
-Here, the Americans Cara Dunney and Scott Evans compete in the 1996 tandem pursuit.

-Comings and goings

 BOTH THE SUMMER AND the Winter Games have a set program.
 The number of sports and events has gradually increased since the first modern games in 1896.
 It took a long time for the program to become settled.
 Many sports, including peculiar events such as underwater swimming and rope climbing, were dropped along the way, often after just a brief appearance.
 Some sports, such as archery and tennis, have been introduced, dropped, and reintroduced years later.
-Most sports now have men's and women's events, but up until the Second World War only a handful were included, and there were no women's events at all in 1896.

-A long jumper with weights, from an ancient Greek vase
+Most sports now have men's and women's events, but up until the Second men's and women's events, but up until the Second World War only a handful were included, and there were no women's events at all in 1896.
+A long jumper with weights, from an ancient Greek vase JUMPING WITH WEIGHTS The only jumping event at Olympia was the long jump with weights, which was part of the pentathlon.
+The athlete probably took a short run before swinging the weights forward to gain momentum for his jump.
+It may have been a single, double, or triple jump.

-Ancient Games

-For at least 50 years, until 728 B.C., a short sprint the length of the stadium at Olympia was the only event at the ancient games.
-Over the next 500 years, events were gradually added, including more footraces, wrestling, the pentathlon, boxing, horse racing, and chariot racing.

-CHARIOT RACING

-TENNIS

-The first modern games

-featured tennis, which remained an Olympic

-sport until 1924.
-It was

-then dropped because

-International Tennis

-Federation disagreed

-over the definition of

-amateurism.
-It was reintroduced in 1988, and

-Steffi Graf and Miloslav